ericmotleybytes/auxilium/doc/include/auxilium-introduction.ppi.md

-*Auxilium* is the latin word for *support".
+*Auxilium* is the latin word for *support*.
 The "auxilium" package is an open-source project which contains a collection of bash shell executable and sourceable scripts which support, and make easier, many common Unix/Linux user tasks.
 All auxilium utilities are written in *bash", the standard Linux interpretive shell language.
 This facilitates